dutchmims/Love-Food/README.md

 # Code

-### HTML: Code, Hero-image, zoom effect was based on the Code Institute Love Running Walkthrough.
+### HTML: Code, Hero-image, zoom effect was based on the Code Institute Love Running Walkthrough Project.
 ### CSS: Code was based on the Code Institute Love Running Walkthrough.